Is AFLURIA® QUAD the funded influenza vaccine for pregnant women?

 Yearly vaccination is recommended for two reasons: first, because protection from the previous vaccination lessens over time; and second, because the circulating influenza viruses can change and the strains in the vaccine usually change each year in response to the changing virus pattern.

-Women who are pregnant across two influenza seasons are recommended to have an influenza vaccination in both of the seasons.
+Yes.
+A woman who is pregnant across two influenza seasons is recommended to have an influenza vaccination in both of the seasons.
 In addition to the reasons explained above, a pregnant woman’s risk from influenza also increases with increasing gestation.

 When is the best time to be vaccinated?

 Influenza vaccination can be given at any time during pregnancy.
-It is preferable to vaccinate as soon as the vaccine is available (usually from March), well before the start of winter.
-The funded vaccine is available through to 31 December.
+It is preferable to vaccinate from 1 April, as soon as the vaccine is available, well before the start of winter.
+The funded vaccine is available through 31 December.

 Can influenza and whooping cough booster vaccinations be given at the same visit?

-If the woman is between 28–38 weeks of pregnancy (in their third trimester) the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
+If the woman is in her second or third trimester, the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
 Both vaccines are funded for pregnant women.

 Can women with a history of miscarriage receive an influenza vaccination?